position Associate Head Coach

 The 2020-21 season saw Kronauge and the Buckeyes claim a share of the Big Ten East Division title and make a run to the finals of the Big Tne Tournament.
 The Buckeyes also beat Wake Forest at Wake Forest in the second round of the NCAA Tournament and advanced to the round of 16 for the 17th in program history.

-Kronauge has played a large role in a number of impressive runs at the NCAA singles and doubles championships, including a national title in 2012 and 2013 as well as a pair of singles runner-up finishes and a doubles runner-up finish in 2018.
+Kronauge has played a large role in a number of impressive runs at the NCAA singles and doubles championships, including a national title in 2012 and 2013 as well as a pair of singles runner-up finishes and a doubles runner-up finish in 2018 and 2022.

 The Dayton, Ohio, native concluded his collegiate career at Ohio State during the spring of 2010 and earned his bachelor’s degree in finance that August after posting one of the most successful careers in Ohio State men’s tennis history.